gawainhewitt/kettledrum/README.md

 # Drum Brain Project - Modular Structure

 ## Overview
-This is a reorganized version of the drum brain code, split into modular components for better organization and maintainability.
+This is a reorganized version of the kettle drum brain code, split into modular components for better organization and maintainability.

 ## Project Structure